Junior High Phonics Course

 If you do decide to try this phonics mini-curriculum in your classroom, I believe that you will get the most value from it by extending its use (not instruction, but use)Sharing this easy decoding method could help the weaker readers in your class a lot if you continue to apply it to content-area vocabulary as the year progresses over the rest of the school year.
 You would do this by simply discussing the coding of the more complex vocabulary words that your students encounter in your content area.
 That complexity might be due to the word having many syllables, or due to the peculiar phonics coding within the word, or both.

 You will learn all you need to know about chunking the multisyllable words appropriately by just going through the ten lessons in the mini-curriculum.
-However, to properly code the phonics structure in accordance with the techniques used here at OnTrack Reading, you should review some of the information found elsewhere on this site.
-Below are three pages that are useful for that purpose.
-(All three are located in The OnTrack Reading Homeschooling Program.
+However, to properly code the phonics structure in accordance with the techniques used here at OnTrack Reading, and to gain a fuller understanding of this unique method for decoding multisyllable words, you should read The OnTrack Reading Multisyllable Method section of this site, which lays out the entire method upon which the OnTrack Reading Junior High Phonics Course is based.